Million Dollar Quartet: Releases

 In his liner notes to The Survivors Live, a 1982 album that reunited Cash, Lewis and Perkins, Cash claims that Elvis performed "This Train is Bound for Glory" and "Vacation in Heaven" during the 1956 session, but neither track has surfaced.

 The released albums contain 46 musical tracks, most of which are incomplete and are interspersed with chatter between the participants.
 They are not pristine, well rehearsed studio recordings, which were meant for commercial release, but rather the sound of a group of friends gathered to play old favorites and share the pleasure of making music.
 Bob Johnson described it as "an old fashioned barrel-house session with barber shop harmonies resulting."

+Noting that The Million Dollar Quartet was the result of a casual afternoon jam session, AllMusic comment that the record is "a world away from the tight, well-produced rock & roll that Sam Phillips' Sun Studios was recording and releasing in the mid-'50s", further adding that the majority of the songs are gospel music and concluding: "Relaxed and informal, these recordings are an illuminating snapshot of a moment in rock & roll history."
+For The Village Voice in 1988, Robert Christgau wrote that The Million Dollar Quartet "isn't a phonograph album, it's a documentary", deeming it to be audio verité proof of "the great rockabillies" having a knowledge and passion for many kinds of music.
+He nonetheless said: "Fine as the three voices overheard by the Sun tape recorder were, I keep waiting for Elvis, Carl, and Jerry Lee to coalesce into a group.
+And spontaneous as the family sing is, I keep waiting for the session."